 Main Benefits:

-The Oboz Bridger is a comfortable leather hiking boot that's sturdy enough for backpacking yet flexible enough for moderate to difficult day hiking.
+The Oboz Bridger is a comfortable leather hiking boot that's sturdy enough for backpacking yet flexible enough for day hiking.
 I should know—I've hiked more than 2,000 miles in Oboz's flagship hiking boot.
-Thanks to Oboz's expensive, O-Fit insoles, cushy midsoles, and sturdy outsoles, it has one of most comfortable footbeds in the industry.
+Thanks to Oboz's expensive, O-Fit insoles, it has one of most comfortable footbeds I've tested and reviewed.
 It's not the tallest boot and features Oboz's proprietary BDry waterproofing instead of GORE-TEX.
-Overall, though, it's the most durable hiking boot that I've owned my first pair lasted more than 1200 miles!
+Still, it's the most durable hiking boot that I've owned— my first pair lasted more than 1200 miles!
 It's hard to beat the Bridger for comfort, durability, and value.

 Best Match